javierguerrero/devinterview/Readme.md

 The tool has three types of user:

-- **Anonymous**: Anybody with a web browser o smartphone can view free content on the tool.
+- **Anonymous**: Anybody with a web browser o smartphone can view free content on the application.
 - **Student**: Authenticated user
-- **Admin**: People with administrative (super-user) access to the Administration Panel can manage the content that is aggregated into the tool.
+- **Admin**: People with administrative (super-user) access to the Administration Panel can manage the content that is aggregated into the application.

 ### External Systems